-The selection process consists of: Application screening, the physical fitness test, the written examination, the mandatory seminar (for Police/Corrections Recruit candidates), the oral board interview, and the background online pre-screener.
+The selection process consists of: Application screening, the physical fitness test; a knowledge-based exam, consisting of either a video-based test or written examination; the mandatory seminar (for Police/Corrections Recruit candidates); and the oral board interview.
 It is imperative that candidates are on time for all stages of the selection process; otherwise, they may be disqualified.
 The LVMPD Late Policy is strictly enforced.
 Candidates are asked to arrive for their appointments a minimum of thirty minutes early.
 Truthfulness and timeliness are imperative for all stages of the selection process.
 The following testing processes may vary, depending on the position.

 Submitted applications will be reviewed to determine whether or not each applicant meets the minimum qualifications.
 Applicants will be notified by e-mail of their status.
 Those applicants who qualify to continue in the selection process will be given information on the next process.

 Candidates that meet the minimum qualifications for Police and Corrections Recruit will be contacted via email, as their applications are received and screened, to be scheduled for their Physical Fitness Test.

 Click here to view the Fitness Standards and Descriptions for Police and Corrections Recruit.
 Applicants who successfully pass the Fitness Test will participate in the Written Exam.